vivaria/edisonrul.ing/docs/source/cards/f/fortune-lady-water.md

 ### Card Rulings

-●The effect to draw cards can activate during the Damage Step.
+*   The effect to draw cards can activate during the Damage Step.
-●If you Special Summon Fortune Lady Water with Magical Dimension and then destroy the only other Fortune Lady monster you control, you can't activate the effect of Fortune Lady Water.
+*   If you Special Summon Fortune Lady Water with Magical Dimension and then destroy the only other Fortune Lady monster you control, you can't activate the effect of Fortune Lady Water.